0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 **Function**: Endpoint to fetch the details of a specific Claim Schema starting from its `id`.

-**How it works**: It requires to pass your Issuer `id` and the Schema `id` as Path Parameters.
-It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
+**How it works**: It requires passing your Issuer `id` and the Schema `id` as Path Parameters.
+It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
 The Response Body contains the entire set of information related to the required Claim Schema.

 > You can query a Schema created by a different Issuer.
 In order to do that you just need to pass the identifier of the queried Schema.
 The issuer identifier passed as Path Parameter must be your one!